SolbiatiAlessandro/pyComPro/README.md

-This repo contains Competitive Programming (codeforces) tasks solved in Python.
+This repo contains Competitive Programming tasks solved in Python.

+---

+<h2> Codeforces </h2>

 I will focus on quality over quantity trying to find out nice 'tips and tricks' from high rate coders online solving the tasks.